China's national carbon emission trading opens at 48 yuan/T - Chinese media - Up News Info

 Article content

-The first trade was achieved at 52.78 yuan, involving 160,000 tonnes of carbon dixocide, according to state television channel CCTV.
+The first trade was achieved at 52.78 yuan, involving 160,000 tonnes of carbon dioxide, according to state television channel CCTV.
 The buyer and seller involved in the first trade were not immediately known.

 The opening price of the national scheme was above the average carbon price 40 yuan per tonne traded at seven pilot markets that began trading in mid-2020, but was well below the average price of about 50 euros ($59.02) on the European Union’s ETS.